TheOdinProject/curriculum/foundations/html_css/css-foundations.md

 ### Introduction

-In the previous lesson you learned how to write the HTML that determines how a web page is structured.
+In the previous lesson, you learned how to write the HTML that determines how a web page is structured.
 The next step is to make that structure look good with some *style*, which is exactly what CSS is for.
-In this lesson we're going to focus on what we believe are some foundational CSS concepts, things that everyone should know from the beginning - whether they are just starting out or simply need a refresher.
+In this lesson, we're going to focus on what we believe are some foundational CSS concepts, things that everyone should know from the beginning — whether they are just starting out or simply need a refresher.

 ### Learning Outcomes